Macrometacorp/docs/docs/search/queries/search-functions/tokens.md

 title: TOKENS()
 ---

 The `TOKENS()` function is the only function that you can use freely in the query without a `SEARCH` statement.
+A wrapping `ANALYZER()` call in a search expression does not affect the `analyzer` argument nor allow you to omit it.

 ### Syntax

 `TOKENS(input, analyzer) → tokenArray`

 Split the `input` string with the help of the specified `analyzer` into an array.
-The resulting array can be used in `FILTER` or `SEARCH` statements with the `IN` operator, but also be assigned to variables and returned.
-This can be used to better understand how a specific analyzer processes an input value.
+You can use the resulting array in `FILTER` or `SEARCH` statements with the `IN` operator.

-It has a regular return value unlike all other search functions and is thus not limited to `SEARCH` operations.
-A wrapping `ANALYZER()` call in a search expression does not affect the `analyzer` argument nor allow you to omit it.

 | Key      | Type    | Description                                 |
 |----------|---------|---------------------------------------------|